CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 You can also read data directly from S3 with GDAL or GDAL-based tools, see [CSC GDAL cloud tutorial](gdal_cloud.md).

 These data APIs are free of charge.
+Different services have different limitations, see [CDSE Quotas and limitations](https://documentation.dataspace.copernicus.eu/Quotas.html).
+Compared to the ESA's previous service (SciHub), the number of concurrent downloads per user has increased from two to four for most APIs.

 #### OpenEO and SentinelHub